kitakar5525/surface3-atomisp-cameras/README.md

 #### aero44 branch for intel-aero kernel

-To build modules here, boot with intel-aero kernel of specify the intel-aero kernel tree with `-C` option like the following:
+Build like the following:

 ```
-make -C /path/to/kernel/tree M=$(pwd) modules
+make KDIR="/path/to/your/kernel_tree" ATOMISP_INC="drivers/staging/media/atomisp/include"
 ```